NCHS-Software-Engineering/Css-SlideCentral/README.md

 # Css-SlideCentral

-The CSS/SlideCentral is a dynamic web application designed to allow teachers to enter in activities and events at the school to be displayed for students with various interests.
+The CSS/SlideCentral is a dynamic web application designed to allow school staff to enter in activities and events at the school, while allowing students to discover events relevant to their interests.
 This app aims to provide an easier solution for students and teachers alike to view school activities, and for club sponsors to upload their upcoming activities to garner a larger amount of participation.
-The application centers all the school activities around a hub, contrast to the various methods of communication we have in 2025.
+The application centeralizes event visility and replaces the fragmented methods of club communication within NCHS.

 ## Getting Started